“As an artist you have to have authentic self and an authentic core, which is a channel for stories and for meaning.”

 Even the formal education system has acknowledged and accepted her, after repeatedly trying to rein in her genius at an early age; in 2008, the University of Windsor awarded her an honorary doctorate of humanities.

-Ann-Marie currently lives in Montreal with Alisa and their daughters.
+She currently lives in Montreal with Alisa and their daughters.
 She’s working on a musical adaptation of Hamlet for the Stratford Festival, which is provisionally titled Hamlet: The Student Matinée.
 Alisa will direct, and Torquil Campbell of the band Stars is developing the songs.
 Ann-Marie also continues to host and narrate Doc Zone, currently in its final season.
 And she has her sights set on writing a Young Adult series further down the road—in a lovely spin on life imitating art, given that her protagonist in Adult Onset writes YA novels.

 From the outside, it appears that Ann-Marie is constantly thinking and imagining, dropping metaphors as easily as others curse, and offering a steady stream of philosophies and insights.
 I can’t help but wonder what it’s really like on the inside; with such an impressive mind, is she ever able to turn it off?

-“No,” is her immediate reply, followed promptly by a characteristically analytical chaser: “Well what do you even mean by that?”
+“No” is her immediate reply, followed promptly by a characteristically analytical chaser: “Well, what do you even mean by that?”

 In the end, Ann-Marie says this: “Believe me, I not only turn it off but I cultivate the ability to let it all go in a way that I used to do when I was a kid.
 I think that is a very, very important part of creativity, and I lost it when I grew up and started working really hard and getting a measure of success for my efforts.
 I actually rode roughshod over and barged into that huge space in my brain that used to just really be ‘good for nothing,’ and that’s the space, that’s the creative space that one needs.
 And that’s the space that I used to get in trouble for at school; that’s the daydreaming space, where I’m actually in a trance, I’m actually here and with a lovely kind of white space between my ears.
 That’s hard to recultivate when you’ve been a dutiful adult for so long, but I actually recultivate it by playing hockey, going for walks, meditating, all of those things, just doing physical tasks.
 I love physical tasks.
 I hate anything to do with a screen.”

 That’s a funny statement coming from a writer in the digital age, particularly one who wants to keep writing.
-But Ann-Marie has a plan that will help her continue to create novels while minimizing her time gazing at pixels.
+But she has a plan that will help her continue to create novels while minimizing her time gazing at pixels.
 “I need to waste more time and I think that’s going to be the best thing that I can possibly do,” she says.
 “When it comes to writing, I’d like to spend less time staring at a screen and more time staring into space,” she says.
 “I think a lot of us can benefit from that.”

 So she adventures back to that place where one’s brain assembles information from the past/present/future, and the subconscious chimes in to concoct a kaleidoscope of fantastic ideas.
 And so the young Canadian girl, who grew up to become one of the greatest Canadian writers, will continue to dream up stories that draw on our lives and reflect hidden truths.
 I can’t wait to read them.